LezardSC/42-tokenizer/README.md

 why? more security or something

 setting up the project:
-- create .env if not
+- create `.env` if not
-- `npm i @openzeppelin/contracts`
+- `npm install @openzeppelin/contracts`
 - `npx hardhat compile`
+- `npx hardhat test`
+- `npm install dotenv`
+- `npx hardhat run --network sepolia deployement/scripts/deploy.js`
+- change the contract address in the `.env` everytime you redeploy the contract

 changed paths into hardhat.config.js to have everything into the right directory